Isac-AS/dotfiles/README.md

 ![dmenu](./extra/images/Screenshots/dmenu.png)

 # Check out the Wiki
-This repository has a [Wiki](https://github.com/Isac-AS/dotfiles/wiki) that compiles the steps done on a clean Arch Linux install to get the desktop shown as well as some problems issues found and their respective solutions.
+This repository has a [Wiki](https://github.com/Isac-AS/dotfiles/wiki) that compiles the steps done on a clean Arch Linux install to get the desktop shown as well as some  issues found and their respective solutions.
 The Wiki has the following sections:
 - [0 ‐ Arch installation process](https://github.com/Isac-AS/dotfiles/wiki/0-%E2%80%90-Arch-installation-process)
 - [1 - Installing dwm](https://github.com/Isac-AS/dotfiles/wiki/1-%E2%80%90-Installing-dwm)